oracle-livelabs/apex/mle-javascript/0-sign-up-apex/0-sign-up-apex.md

     ![](images/download_apex_23.1.png " ")

-6. Unzip the apex_23.1.zip and when asked the replace the files anser with "A"
+6. Unzip the apex_23.1.zip and when asked the replace the files answer with "A"

     ```
     <copy>